Hemideina crassidens: Breeding

 Hemideina crassidens is a polygynous insect in which males guard females that reside in tree cavities termed 'galleries'.
 Galleries are used for breeding and males compete for control of them and access to the females within.
 Male head size is an indicator of combative ability as the head is used as weaponry in combat for dominance and control of a harem.
 In cases where the gallery is sufficiently large, multiple males can occupy a single gallery, suggesting that a dominant male defends a harem rather than a gallery per se.
 Males can avoid combat by facing off, opening their jaws and assessing the gape of their opponent's mandibles.
 In a non-violent contest the male whose mandibles span the furthest is considered dominant.
 Small headed males can mate by wandering nocturnally and copulating with females outside of a gallery, or by sneaking into a gallery occupied by a dominant male and copulating with females within.
 A small headed male is able to control a harem within a gallery if the entrance is too small for large headed males to fit through.

 Most matings and ovipositions occur over the summer and autumn.
 Females lay their eggs vertically in the soil approximately 10mm under the surface.
 Hatching occurs in spring and individuals take about 18 months to become mature, reaching sexual maturity in the following summer.
 Hemideina crassidens do not show any parental care.
 Their normal lifespan is about 3 years, with about 18 months as immatures.

 Conservation

 The number of suitable galleries in an area is considered to be a major limiting resource of H. crassidens.
 The construction and distribution of artificial refuges has been suggested as a possible conservation strategy to try and increase populations of H. crassidens and H. thoracica.

-The conservation status of H. crassidens is "not threatened".
+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened" as of 2022.
+The population is considered stable.
+H. crassidens has been reported as "Not Threatened" in previous assessments.